Are you on a low FODMAP diet, but you can’t figure out some good low FODMAP snacks to keep around the house?

 You can even add some lettuce and tomato for some extra crunch and veggies for your day.
 Be cautious of any onion or garlic seasoning on the deli turkey (those seasonings are not FODMAP friendly).

-Plain Quaker Rice cakes are a FODMAP friendly snack, that are shelf stable and great for on the go.
+Plain rice cakes like the Quaker Rice brand are a FODMAP friendly snack, that is shelf stable and great for on the go.
 Pair it with 2 TBSP of peanut butter and some enjoy life chocolate chips for a yummy snack.

-Mexican is not off limits on the low FODMAP diet thanks to FODY’s salsa.
-Pair some corn tortilla chips with a low FODMAP cheese and throw it in the microwave until the cheese is melted.
-Serve with FODY salsa and enjoy!
+You can also pair some corn tortilla chips with a low FODMAP cheese and throw it in the microwave until the cheese is melted.
+Then serve with FODY salsa and enjoy!

 There has been a lot of confusing information recently about eggs.
 I have had plenty of clients say to me “I can’t have eggs because they are high in cholesterol.”